 American artist Georgia O’Keeffe was drawn to this area in northern New Mexico for these very reasons, capturing Plaza Blanca and the surrounding landscape in her paintings.
-And more recently the site has served as a backdrop for several Hollywood movies including Cowboys and Indians starring Daniel Craig and Harrison Ford.
+And more recently the site has served as a backdrop for several Hollywood movies including Cowboys and Aliens starring Daniel Craig and Harrison Ford.

 Despite this “fame” what I particularly like about Plaza Blanca is that it’s relatively under the radar, with no roadside signage announcing its location or where to turn to reach its small parking area.
 On the gorgeous weekend day we visited we had the site virtually to ourselves (one other car was leaving as we were coming), which further added to the experience.
 And with its proximity to Albuquerque (2 hours) and Santa Fe (1 hour), Plaza Blanca makes for a great half day hike.
 You can see more of my photos in the gallery at the end of this post.